-General Guidelines -- While traveling as a University of Maine Sport Club, there are several liability issues that must be taken in to consideration.
+General Guidelines -- While traveling as a University of Maine Sport Club, there are several liability issues that must be taken into consideration.

-- All traveling participants must be active members, advisors, coaches, or instructors - All traveling participants must have a completed informed consent form in the Sport Club Office - Travel outside of the greater Bangor area requires a submitted Travel Request Form at least five business days prior to departure date - Clubs must call or text the Sport Club Coordinator when the club arrives at destination, if accidents/incidents occur, and when they return to Orono - A Travel Follow-Up Form must be submitted by the Wednesday after trip return and receipts and/or change if applicable
+- All traveling participants must be active members, advisors, coaches, or instructors - All traveling participants must have a completed informed consent form IMLeagues - Travel outside of the greater Bangor area requires a submitted Travel Request Form at least five business days prior to departure date - Clubs must call or text the Sport Club Assistant Director when the club arrives at destination, if accidents/incidents occur, and when they return to Orono - A Travel Follow-Up Form must be submitted by the Wednesday after the trip.
+Please submit a photo of the event and a quick report of what happened at the event.